Nobunaga! A Ramen Shop For Savory Chickens

 The Perfect Ramen For a Rainy Day

-So my first ramen excurison of 2025 was a success!
-The ramen at Nobunaga was top notch, though different than your typical shio, shoyu, or miso ramen places.
+So my first ramen excursion of 2025 was a success!
+The ramen at Nobunaga was top notch, though different from your typical shio, shoyu, or miso ramen places.
 I would definitely go back again and try one of their spicy bowls.

 Location